 In 1980 Rovers reverted to their traditional blue shirts but performances were bleak and in 1981 they were forced to apply for re-election.
 A rather unimaginative crest was worn between 1983 and 1985 but as financial problems loomed, the team turned out in unadorned generic strips from the Umbro catalogue.

 In 1987 another financial crisis loomed and the club went into administration but was saved from catastrophe when local entrepreneur Peter Johnson bought the club.
-The all-white strip was restored and a complicated new crest was introduced.
-This featured the motto of the old Birkenhead borough, Ubi Fides ibi Lux et Robur ("Where there is faith there is light and strength") a ship on a ball (to represent the Cammell Laird shipyard), a tree (representing Birkenhead Park) as well as a confusing host of other motifs.
+The all-white strip was restored and the old coat of arms crest was reintroduced.

 Rovers won promotion to Division Three in 1989 and then, in 1991 they beat Bolton Wanderers in the play-off final to secure promotion to Division Two.
 That summer ex-Liverpool goal scoring hero John Aldridge was signed from Real Sociedad for £250,000.
 Over the next eight years Aldridge scored 170 goals for the club who reached the play-offs three seasons in succession (1993-1995).